General Policy Statement

 Financial Aid for International Students

+Eligibility for institutional aid is determined at the point of the admission application for candidates who are neither U.S. citizens nor U.S. permanent residents.
+This decision cannot be re-considered afterward.
+International students who are enrolled in the Program in Liberal Medical Education (PLME) should be aware that if they are admitted to the College without financial aid, they will not be eligible for aid during the medical school years outside of exceptional circumstances.
 Students who are neither U.S. citizens nor permanent U.S. residents can be considered for institutional funding, typically a combination of institutional loans and scholarships.
-Eligibility for institutional aid is determined at the point of the admission application and cannot be considered afterward.
-International students who are enrolled in the Program in Liberal Medical Education (PLME) should be aware that if they are admitted to the College without financial aid, they generally will not be eligible for aid during the medical school years outside of exceptional circumstances.
 Please refer to the financial aid website at http://med.brown.edu/financialaid/ for information about application procedures and requirements, specifically for international students.

 Recipients of private loans and/or scholarships are obligated to provide the OFA with written confirmation of the annual award from the outside agency.
 Outside awards first reduce the student’s higher cost loans (e.g., Federal Graduate PLUS or Federal Unsubsidized Stafford loans).
 Awards that exceed the amount borrowed through these loans then reduce the Federal Subsidized Stafford Loan, and then the Alpert Medical School loans and scholarship.